tophat8855/lllnorcal/src/pages/natomas.md

 group: "Natomas, California"
 meetings:
   - name: Evening Meeting
-    time: 6 p.m. on the 4th Tuesday of the month
+    time: "6 p.m. on the 4th Tuesday of the month"
     location: Please call a leader for meeting location and information.
 leaders:
   - name: Maggie